Create a Website Account - Manage notification subscriptions, save form progress and more.

 Kenton County Public Works, Division of Fleet Management is no longer accepting antifreeze.

 Auto batteries can be dropped off for no charge at Kenton County Fleet Division.
 They can also be taken to local scrap recycling centers.

-Flashlight batteries, or alkaline batteries, can be legally discarded in normal residential garbage.
-They can also be taken to an environmental disposal company.
+Alkaline batteries should be taken to an environmental disposal company.
 Rechargeable batteries can be dropped off at most local retail stores.

 These products are water-soluble.
 They can be poured down the drain mixed with water.
 Never mix household cleaners while disposing.